+Glaucoma is a group of degenerative eye conditions that trigger a buildup of pressure inside the eye, which damages the optic nerve.
+This ultimately impacts your vision.
+The optic nerve is what allows you to trasmit visual information.
 Glaucoma is the second leading cause of blindness in the United States (after macular degeneration) and affects approximately 3 million Americans.
 It is one of the more common diabetic eye diseases and is also seen in a disproportionately high percentage of African-Americans.
+At Cape Fear Eye Associates, PA in Fayetteville, NC, our eye doctor can diagnose glaucoma and determine what steps to take to treat it.

 The optic nerve is a bundled structure of over 1 million nerve fibers running between the eye’s retina and the brain.
 It carries visual information that the brain converts into images, enabling people to see objects in their field of vision.
 When vital optic nerve fibers are damaged or destroyed, vision can be significantly impaired.